-One of the top lures of Freiburg is its medieval Altstadt, the old town, where gabled townhouses line cobbled streets crisscrossed with little brooklets.
+One of the top lures of Freiburg during Christkindlmarkts and all times of year, is its medieval Altstadt, the old town, where gabled townhouses line cobbled streets crisscrossed with little brooklets.
 Created in the 13th century to provide fresh water to the city’s inhabitants, these little brooks are so narrow you can step right over them.
 But miss your step and, according to local lore, you’ll marry a Freiburger.

 Although Freiburg’s old town was destroyed during the war, it was later, thankfully, meticulously reconstructed.
 Incredibly, the city’s medieval cathedral or Münster, right in the middle of the Altstadt, survived the war intact.
 It’s a beautiful cathedral, well-known for its 380-foot (116m) Gothic spire that soars above the city.

 Construction of the cathedral (in Romanesque style), began around 1200 and continued more than 300 years, before finally being completed in French Gothic style.
 Step in to see its beautiful main altar by German artist Hans Baldung, considered the most gifted student of Albrecht Dürer.
 (There’s also a side chapel with an altar by Hans Holbein the Younger).